Beautiful Italian town sells homes for $1

 Behind the sell-off is a plan to rejuvenate a community at risk of becoming a ghost town.
 In the past half century, Ollolai's population has shrunk from 2,250 to 1,300, with only a handful of babies born each year.

 "We boast prehistoric origins," says Efisio Arbau, Ollolai's mayor.
 "My crusade is to rescue our unique traditions from falling into oblivion.

-"Pride in our past is our strength.
+Pride in our past is our strength.
 We've always been tough people and won't allow our town to die."

 Disappearing town